kotobuki/Hardware-Sketching-Workshop-in-Taipei/dialogflow.md

 - By providing examples of what a user might say when interacting, analyze and understand the user's intent.
 - Can be easily combined with popular touchpoints such as Google Assistant, Slack, and Facebook Messenger.

-## Basic concepts

-- **Agents** are best described as NLU (Natural Language Understanding) modules.
-These can be included in your app, product, or service and transforms natural user requests into actionable data.
-- **Intents** are the mechanisms that pick up what your user is requesting and direct the agent to respond accordingly.
-- **Entities** are powerful tools used for extracting parameter values from natural language inputs.

 ## Let's Make Your First Agent

 ### What You Need